borosorus/CygnusDAO-audit/README.md

         - Set harvester of each shuttle

     Threats:

-        A malicious Cygnus admin would have access to most protocol funds and user funds allowed to the router.//funds shouldnt be allowed, permit2 ?
+        A malicious Cygnus admin could have access to most protocol funds and user funds allowed to the router.

+## Findings

-## Severity Classification
+### Severity Classification

 | Severity               | Impact: High | Impact: Medium | Impact: Low |
 | ---------------------- | ------------ | -------------- | ----------- |